 One of PC's greatest RPGs is getting a sequel made by the creators of another one of the best RPGS of all time.
 It's been almost 20 years since Baldur's Gate concluded in Throne of Bhaal, but Larian Studios is finally taking us back to the Sword Coast.
 After a couple of delays, Baldur's Gate 3 now out in Early Access and receiving regular patches and updates, but there's still a long way to go before it's finished.

 Despite the name and embracing the rules of D&D, Baldur's Gate 3 is still a distinctly Larian game.
 Combat is turn-based, for instance, which makes it more like D&D but less like Baldur's Gate.
 And like Original Sin 2, It's a systemic RPG that compels you to experiment, trying to capture some of the freeform adventuring that you might get up to in a tabletop game.

 What's the Baldur's Gate 3 release date?

 Baldur's Gate 3 Early Access review

-Baldur's Gate 3 still has about a year left in Early Access, but what we've played so far is very promising.
+Baldur's Gate 3 is still in Early Access, but what we've played so far is very promising.
 It's a slightly anarchic sandbox at times, letting you sneak around pushing people off ledges, or dropping boulders on heads, like you're some fantasy hitman.
 It's great!
 The story doesn't really get going, as you'll finish just as clueless about what's going on with mind flayers and what you're going to do about this pesky tadpole that's been inserted into your head.

-There are, of course, plenty of bugs, balance problems, missing dialogue and voice acting, and all sorts of other issues, and you'll never actually get to finish your character's adventure.
+There are, of course, plenty of bugs, balance problems, missing dialogues and voice acting, and all sorts of other issues, and you'll never actually get to finish your character's adventure.
 Inevitable save wipes means all of your creations will be fleeting.
 Give our Baldur's Gate 3 Early Access review a read to help you make your mind up.
 We've also explored how Baldur's Gate 3 compares to the classic games.

 How much of Baldur's Gate 3 can you play in Early Access?